Doctor-R1: Mastering Clinical Inquiry with Experiential Agentic Reinforcement Learning: Conclusion

 \subsubsection{Ethics Statement}

 This work is a foundational research exploration into AI for clinical dialogue and is not intended for direct use by individual users for any medical purpose. \textsc{Doctor-R1} is a research prototype and should not be used to provide medical advice, diagnosis, or treatment.
 All experiments were conducted on established, anonymized public benchmarks (HealthBench, MAQuE, MedQA, MMLU), in accordance with their respective licenses.
-No private or patient-identifiable data were used in this study.
+No private or patient-identifiable data used in this study.

-\paragraph{Human Evaluation} We conducted a pairwise evaluation with five compensated annotators.
-All annotators were recruited without specialized medical training, ensuring that subjective metrics were judged from the perspective of a typical patient.
-Annotators were provided with paired anonymized conversations generated by different models for the same clinical scenario and were instructed to select the superior response according to four qualitative dimensions.
+\paragraph{Human Evaluation Protocol} We conducted human evaluation involving two distinct cohorts: patient-perspective evaluators and medical experts.
+For the patient user experience evaluation, we recruited five compensated annotators without specialized medical training to ensure that subjective metrics were judged from the perspective of a typical patient.
+For clinical validation, we recruited two compensated licensed physicians to assess model clinical skills.
+In both settings, annotators were presented with anonymized conversations generated by different models for the same clinical scenario and were instructed to select the superior response based on defined qualitative dimensions.

 \paragraph{Annotator Welfare and Consent} Annotators were fully informed about the study’s purpose, task design, and their right to withdraw at any time.
 All participation was voluntary, and compensation was provided at a fair rate consistent with local labor standards.
 No demographic or personal information about annotators was collected.